Epic #77562: Misbehaviors with datetime values and timezones

 Have a look at the definitions in \ext_tables.sql and Configuration\TCA\mymodel.php above posted by Ralle Büchnitz, especially at 'default' and "geboren_am date DEFAULT '0000-00-00'".

-#7 Updated by Christian Fries about 2 years ago
+#7 Updated by Christian Fries over 2 years ago

 Hi David, I dare to say that's not true.
 The exact above configuration will not allow you to save a record (form engine, not extbase) with an empty "geboren_am" field in TYPO3 8.7.1.